Thoughts

 Loss comes with loss of opportunity

-For the business of options selling to be viable market makers have to be able to sell options on average above their cost of hedging them.
+For the business of options market making to be viable, options have to be sold on average above their cost of hedging.
 Hence, the volatility risk premium.
+This means options on average are sold above their expected payoffs.
+This is no different than a manufacturer charging a price above cost of goods sold.

 Puts if you're bullish?

-The puts stand-alone will cost more in premium than they give back in payoff, especially for an asset like Bitcoin which we should expect to drift upwards over time.
+As a starting point, if you systematically buy puts, you should expect to lose money.
+The puts stand-alone will cost more in premium than they give back in payoff, especially for an asset like Bitcoin, which drifts upwards over time.

 This misses the optionality of reinvesting the payoffs from puts.